smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Definitions

+**upkeepID**
-- `upkeepID`: Unique 256 bit identifier for an upkeep.
+Unique 256 bit identifier for an upkeep.
 Each upkeep has a unique trigger type (conditional or log) which is encoded within the ID

+**trigger**
-- `trigger`: Used to represent the trigger for a particular upkeep performance, and is represented as: `(checkBlockNum, checkBlockHash,extension)` where the extension is based on the trigger type:
+Used to represent the trigger for a particular upkeep performance, and is represented as → `(checkBlockNum, checkBlockHash,extension)`

+The extension is based on the trigger type:
 - Conditionals: no extension
-    - Log triggers: `(logTxHash, logIndex, logBlockNum, logBlockHash)`. \
+- Log triggers → `(logTxHash, logIndex, logBlockHash, logBlockNum)`. \
-    NOTE: `logBlockNum` and `logBlockHash` might not be present in the trigger, in which case they are set to 0 and empty respectively.
-In such cases the log block will be resolved the given tx hash.
+NOTE: `logBlockNum` might not be present in the trigger.
+In such cases the log block will be resolved the given block hash.

+**logIdentifier**
-- `logIdentifier`: unique identifier for a log → `(logTxHash, logIndex)`
+Unique identifier for a log → `(logBlockHash, logTxHash, logIndex)`

+**workID**
-- `workID`: Unique 256 bit identifier for a unit of work that is used across the system. \
+Unique 256 bit identifier for a unit of work that is used across the system.

 `(upkeepID, trigger)` are used to form a workID, in different structure, based on the trigger type:
 - Conditionals: `keccak256(upkeepID)`.
 Where we allow sequential execution of the same upkeepID, in cases the trigger has a newer `checkBlockNum`, higher then the last performed check block.
 - Log triggers: `keccak256(upkeepID,logIdentifier)`.
 At any point in time there can be at most one unit of work for a particular upkeep and log.

+**upkeepPayload**
-- `upkeepPayload`: Input information to process a unit of work for an upkeep → `(upkeepID, trigger, triggerData)`
+Input information to process a unit of work for an upkeep → `(upkeepID, trigger, triggerData)`
 - For conditionals triggerData is empty (derived onchain in checkUpkeep)
 - For log: triggerData is the log information

+**upkeepResult**
-- `upkeepResult`: Output information to perform an upkeep.
-Same across both types: `(fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)`
+Output information to perform an upkeep.
+Same for both types →  `(fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)`

 ## Workflows